I love dogs, appreciate nature, find interest in health and wellness, and enjoy learning constantly.

 Almond butter has seen its popularity rise as a delicious and healthy alternative to peanut butter.
-Its wonderful taste, numerous health benefits and versatility has placed it on the mainstream food map as a choice with many possibilities.
+Its excellent taste, numerous health benefits, and versatility have placed it on the mainstream food map as a choice with many possibilities.

-A simple jar of (either dry roasted or raw almonds) yields a smooth, velvety taste, a rich source of vitamin E, plant protein, and heart-healthy monounsaturated fat, and presents an option for people who suffer from peanut or other nut allergies.
-It is more readily available than before and can easily be purchased at most supermarkets or online.
-Better yet, with a solid food processor and fresh almonds, it can even be made in the comfort of your own home.
+A simple jar of either dry roasted or raw almonds yields a smooth, velvety taste.
+Almond seeds are a rich source of vitamin E, plant protein, and heart-healthy monounsaturated fat, and offer an option to people who suffer from peanut or other nut allergies.
+These seeds are more readily available than before and can easily be purchased at most supermarkets or online.
+Better yet, with a solid food processor and fresh almonds, you can make the butter in the comfort of your home.

-1. On toast or other starches (bagels, muffins, crumpets, english muffins, pancakes, waffles).
+- On toast or other starches (bagels, muffins, crumpets, English muffins, pancakes, waffles).
 For example, enjoy your morning toast with a smear of it.

-4. On fresh vegetables, like with celery sticks and raisins.
+- On fresh vegetables, like celery sticks and raisins.

-5. In hot cereal.
-For example, try oatmeal, with a dollop of almond butter and a milk or milk substitute.
+- In hot cereal.
+For example, try oatmeal with a dollop of almond butter and a milk or milk substitute.

-9. On frozen desserts.
-For example, mix spoonful of it with warm chocolate syrup and drizzle over scoops of vanilla ice cream
+- On frozen desserts.
+For example, mix a spoonful of it with warm chocolate syrup and drizzle over scoops of vanilla ice cream

-10. On chocolate—you can simply dip chocolate pieces into it and enjoy the combination.
+- On chocolate—you can simply dip chocolate pieces into it and enjoy the combination.